swiyu-admin-ch/swiyu-admin-ch.github.io/_change-dossiers/CDC-004-Verifier-Security-Enforcements.md

 🚨 Reject unsigned Presentation Requests the aud claim must reference a signed Request Object (Signed Presentation Requests enforced). <br>

 ## Migration steps
-1. Issuer can migrate to generic issuer 4.0.0.
+1. Issuer can migrate to generic Verifier 4.0.0.
 2. Contract phase: Payload Encryption and signed meta data become mandatory at the swiyu Wallet; non-conforming Verifier can no longer verify credentials from a swiyu Wallet.

 ## Timeline